+7 (707) 051 22 20

 Echolalia as a resource, not a problem

-Echolalia is often perceived as meaningless repetition, but I see potential in it.
-When a child repeats "Let's go eat" right after you say it, they are not just copying — they are trying to hold the situation in memory.
+Echolalia is often seen as meaningless repetition, but I see potential in it.
+When a child repeats "Let's eat" right after you say it, they are not just copying — they are trying to hold the situation in memory.
 We turn echolalia into meaningful speech: we take their repetition and connect it to a real action.
 For example, if they echolalically say "Ball," we immediately give them the ball and say: "Yes, this is a ball."
 Gradually, the child begins to use the word not as an echo, but as a request.
-This method works in 80% of cases with systematic work by a speech therapist for autistic children.
+This method works in 80% of cases with systematic work by a speech therapist for autistic individuals.

 How we work with children with autism